Asclepias: sowing, planting and care

 -

-Small white insects fly up when I touch the plant.
+Small white insects fly off when I touch the plant.
 Why?

-These are whiteflies, tiny insects that settle under leaves and draw sap, weakening and slowing plant growth.
-You can treat by spraying black soap solution, or install yellow sticky traps to catch adults when they land.
+They are whiteflies, tiny insects that settle under leaves and extract sap, weakening and slowing growth of plants.
+You can treat by spraying a black soap solution, or by placing yellow sticky traps to catch adults that land on them.

 -